"Rate Lock" and other Ways to Get a Lower Interest Rate

-When you are promised a "rate lock" from your lender, it means that you are guaranteed to get a particular interest rate for a determined period for your application process.
-This saves you from working through your whole application process and discovering at the end that the interest rate has gotten higher.
+A rate "lock" or "commitment" is a promise from the lender to hold a particular interest rate and a certain number of points for you for a specified period during your application process.
+This keeps you from getting through your whole application process and finding out at the end that your interest rate has gotten higher.

-Rate lock periods can vary in length, between fifteen to sixty days, with the longer ones usually costing more.
-You can get a longer period for your lock, but in making this choice, will most likely have a higher rate than you would with a shorter span of time
+Rate lock periods can vary in length, between 15 to 60 days, with the longer ones generally costing more.
+You can get a longer period for your lock, but in making this choice, will most likely have a higher rate than you would with a shorter rate lock period

 Other Interest Saving Strategies